The Breakers: Gardens

 The pea-gravel driveway is lined with maturing pin oaks and red maples.
 The trees of The Breakers' grounds act as screens that increase the sense of distance between The Breakers and its Newport neighbors.
 Among the more unusual imported trees are two examples of the Blue Atlas Cedar, a native of North Africa.
 Clipped hedges of Japanese yew and Pfitzer juniper line the tree-shaded footpaths that meander about the grounds.
 Informal plantings of arbor vitae, taxus, Chinese juniper, and dwarf hemlock provide attractive foregrounds for the walls that enclose the formally landscaped terrace.

 The grounds also contain several varieties of other rare trees, copper and weeping beeches.
-These were hand-selected by Ernest W. Bowditch, a landscape architect and civil engineer based in the Boston area.
-Bowditch's original pattern for the south parterre garden was determined from old photographs and laid out in pink and white alyssum and blue ageratum.
+Today’s pattern for the south parterre garden was determined from old photographs and laid out in pink and white alyssum and blue ageratum.
 The wide borders paralleling the wrought iron fence are planted with rhododendrons, mountain laurel, dogwoods, and many other flowering shrubs that effectively screen the grounds from street traffic and give visitors a feeling of seclusion.